itemgiver/UltimateTicTacToe/README.md

 ## Result

 When MCTS play games together, there are many draws.
 Increasing the number of searches in MCTS did not significantly change the winning rate.
 It means that we need to apply a better algorithm not just increasing the number of searches to win against MCTS.
-My game-ai applied AlphaGo's algorithm successfully and beats MCTS at a high winning rate.
+My game-ai used AlphaGo's algorithm to beat MCTS.
+I trained my game-ai by reinforcement learning in a way that to win more.
+As a result, I could see my game-ai beating the opponent with a 70% and 52% chance.

 ![image](https://user-images.githubusercontent.com/87184009/136501708-10c99107-2c81-4dae-8e3a-781a5347589e.png)